ing-bank/zkflow/README.md

 Detekt is very configurable, and to start with, we have chosen to use the default (community-discussed for *ages*) ruleset.
 We have disabled style and formatting rules because that is covered by ktlint.

-### What to do when these check fail the build?
+### What to do when these checks fail the build?

 When either ktlint or detekt fail the build, you have a few options to fix it:

 1. Update your code.
 This is obviously the preferable option in most cases.
 2. Annotate the offending code with `@Suppress("SomeRuleName")`.
-Be ready to explain yourself during code review.
+Be ready to explain your reasoning during code review.
 3. Propose a change to the ruleset (not possible for ktlint).
 A mentioned above, this is always an option, but should be a last resort only when we see too many suppression annotations for a rule.

 ## Configuring how the tests run